adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 {"audit_white_list_status":1}
 ```

-Sending this request from the *low privileged user* the response was **200ok** and the app got approved by the attacker.
+Sending this request from the *low privileged user* the response was **200 OK** and the app got approved by the attacker.
 Once the *app was auto approved*  the user can now use this *fully functional app*, he can add new members in this, he can also  delete departments via this app.

+For example let's say an attacker has permissions of App management only he will create app withupdate permission and afterwards will approve this app himself(Bypassing check from admin) he will then use the token in api call's to update any user's contact information Similarly there are numerous permissions that can be attached with the app afterwards he will accept the given app himself and gets a token that will be used in almost all api call's.Which will give him access to all the feature where only admin were allowed.

 ## Attacker can join any tenant on larksuite and view personal files/chats.